RSDAA September 18, Members Update

 The meeting was bigger than John was expecting, but all went well and then Tuesday he received advice that they had accepted the information put forward by John.
 The fact that our vehicles are not registered as Private but Booked Hire seems to have been the tipping point in our favour.

 Recently Les spoke to a staff member at BCC about the same thing and was advised that they would accept proposals on behalf of drivers from the RSDAA as we have legal standing.
-In light of the Toowoomba decision we will now prepares a similar argument to put to Brisbane CC, Ipswich CC, Moreton Bay RC, Logan CC, Gold Coast CC, Sunshine Coast RC and Noosa CC.
+In light of the Toowoomba decision we will now prepared a similar argument to put to Brisbane CC, Ipswich CC, Moreton Bay RC, Logan CC, Gold Coast CC, Sunshine Coast RC and Noosa CC.

 On Monday 24th John Campbell and Les Johnson met with Steve Minnikin, the Opposition Transport spokesman.
 The first thing on his agenda was to ascertain our legal standing, once confirmed the meeting moved forward very positively.
 He is organising a meeting as soon as practicable for the main stake holders to meet at his office to try and sort out some of the challenges of our industry, this should be a positive step forward.